spaceandtimelabs/sxt-proof-of-sql-sdk/README.md

 }
 ```

 Note: Replace "your_sxt_api_key" with your actual SxT API key, and ensure the `verifier_setup.bin` file is correctly specified.
+You can use the [file here](https://github.com/spaceandtimelabs/sxt-proof-of-sql-sdk/blob/main/verifier_setup.bin) or fetch the files [here](https://github.com/spaceandtimelabs/sxt-proof-of-sql/releases/tag/dory-prover-params-nu-16).

 ## Getting an API Key

-To obtain an API key for accessing SxT services, please visit the [Space and Time Studio](https://app.spaceandtime.ai/).
+To obtain an API key for accessing SxT services, please visit the [Space and Time Studio](https://docs.spaceandtime.io/docs/accreditation-use-api-keys).

 ## License